Two women with popcorn and drinks in a movie theater lobby.

 Discretionary income allows you to know how much wiggle room you have in your budget.
 Plus, it can help you adjust to any major life changes.
 For example, any shifts in your employment status may impact your discretionary income.

-Understanding discretionary income is one way that you can become financially empowered, ensuring that your budget and future plans align with your income reality.
+Understanding discretionary income is one way that you can become financially empowered, ensuring that your budget and goals align with your income reality.

 Discretionary income and student loans

 Discretionary income can help you when it comes to managing your student loan debt.
 That’s because many federal student loan programs have income-driven repayment plans.
-These plans revolve around your income and are tailored to what's left after covering your essentials.
+These plans revolve around your income and ensure you can cover your essentials.

 The Department of Education calculates discretionary income a little differently for student loan borrowers.
 They use a standardized discretionary income based on your earnings, family size, and state of residence and their current poverty guidelines—individual expenses not included.